georgeslabreche/opssat-orbitai/Boost/README.md

 This project was successfully compiled in in Ubuntu 18.04 LTS.
 The target platform is the Ångström distribution is a Linux on the spacecraft's ARM processor.

 ### Development
-1. Install the ARM cross-compilers: `sudo apt-get install gcc-arm-linux-gnueabihf`.
+1. Install the ARM cross-compiler: `sudo apt-get install gcc-arm-linux-gnueabihf`.
+2. Install the Boost C++ libraries: `sudo apt-get install libboost-all-dev`.
-2. Download and install libconfig++: `sudo apt-get install -y libconfig++-dev`.
+3. install libconfig++: `sudo apt-get install -y libconfig++-dev`.

-Alternatively, for step 2, download [libconfig v1.7.2](http://hyperrealm.github.io/libconfig/dist/libconfig-1.7.2.tar.gz) and install with `./configure` followed by `sudo make install`.
+Alternatively, for step 3, download [libconfig v1.7.2](http://hyperrealm.github.io/libconfig/dist/libconfig-1.7.2.tar.gz) and install with `./configure` followed by `sudo make install`.

 ### Spacecraft
+#### libconfig++
-The libconfig++ library need to be packaged for and deployed to the spacecraft:
+The libconfig++ library needs to be packaged for and deployed to the spacecraft:
 1. Download the ARM compiled libconfig dependency, [here](https://packages.debian.org/sid/armhf/libconfig++9v5/download).
 2. Make sure that .so, and .so.X.XX.X files are where the compiler expects them, e.g. in `/usr/lib/arm-linux-gnueabihf/`.
 3. Note that the .so files are simply symlink to the .so.X.XX.X file.
 4. These files will have to be created on the SEPP via IPK installation.

+#### Boost C++ Library
+The Boost C++ library needs to be packaged for and deployed to the spacecraft:
+1. Cherry-pick download the ARM compiled libboost dependencies, [here](https://packages.debian.org/source/stretch/armhf/boost1.62).
+2. Make sure that the .so and .so.X.XX.X files are where the compiler expects them, e.g. in `/usr/lib/arm-linux-gnueabihf/`.
+3. Note that the .so files are simply symlink to the .so.X.XX.X file.

 ## Getting Started
 - Use `make` to compile for either the local development environment or the spacecraft.